 Oasis florist foam draws water pretty fast, anyway.
 It's important to let it sink, so that there are no dry pockets of foam inside the brick that could be detrimental to the life of flowers.

-Professionals always add fresh flower food to the water.
+Professionals always add professional flower food to the water.
 It's not that expensive of a product and is well worth the money.
 There are some homemade recipes out on the web extolling the virtues of lemon-lime soda, etc. I choose to trust the quality of a product that is made specifically for the task.

 Be sure to measure carefully.
 Too much flower food is a waste of product.